TarekMagdySayed1/Data-Connectors-API/README.md

   c- freshdesk/Contacts: Get all the contacts in freshdesk that have been created or updated in the last 24 hours

   e- freshdesk/Groups: Get all the groups in freshdesk

+## Genesys End Points:

+  a. genesys/Users details: Get all the KPIs for each agent in the CS agents in the last 24 hours

+  b- Genesys/Queue details: Get all the KPIs for the CS and Contract management Queues in the last 24 hours

+## Freshchat End Points:

+  a. freshchat/Conversation-Created: Get all the information about the Conversations that have been created in the last 24 hours